-Biros Septic & Drain Cleaning offers professional inspection services to help answer these questions before making a purchase decision.
-This will allow you to rest assured, knowing that an underperforming or malfunctioning septic tank won’t suddenly bog down your potential investment.
 If you are looking to buy a home, here’s what you should ask about the septic system.
-Get in touch with Biros Septic & Drain Cleaning today to find out more about our septic pumping services and get your questions answered.
+Contact Biros Septic & Drain Cleaning today to learn more about our septic pumping services and get your questions answered.

 1. What Type of Septic System Does It Have?

 When it comes to septic systems, knowing the exact location of the drain field and other components can help reduce costs associated with upkeep.
-Knowing where the tank is located can give you an idea of how much effluent is entering your tank and if any repairs may be necessary for the future.
+Knowing where the tank is located can give you an idea of how much effluent is entering your tank and if any repairs may be necessary in the future.
 Additionally, checking to make sure there are risers in place on each individual tank or septic tank mound helps ensure that inspection and maintenance can occur easily whenever required.

-Additionally, knowing these details ahead of time will allow you to budget for any potential issues before they become problems so you can keep your costs low over time.
-Getting help from a specialist like Biros Septic & Drain Cleaning can be invaluable when locating a septic system to ensure it meets your needs now and in the future.
+Additionally, knowing these details will allow you to budget for any potential issues before they become problems so you can keep your costs low over time.
+Getting help from a specialist can be invaluable when locating a septic system to ensure it meets your needs now and in the future.

 3. How Old Is the Septic System?